Around the world, people give up time, money, and energy every day to improve the lives of others.

 By working together for a common cause, both the older male and his younger partner experienced mutual benefits.

 Vampire bats feed on the blood of horses and cattle.
-Research shows that well-fed bats, living in a colony, regurgitate blood from their night’s hunting, giving it to those who are hungry, and they have received blood from in the past (Buss, 2014).
+Research shows that well-fed bats, living in a colony, regurgitate blood from their night’s hunting, giving it to those who are hungry and whom they have received blood from in the past (Buss, 2014).

 The closer the connection between the bats, the more likely they are to share their hunting success.

 While the reciprocal nature of the altruistic relationship in the next example is unclear, it provides an interesting example of inter-species behavior.

 In 2009 marine ecologist Robert Pitman experienced a surprising act of altruism in the frozen waters of Antarctica.
 When killer whales began attacking a seal, lying precariously on a small ice floe, an unlikely hero came to the rescue.

 When the seal began to wash off the ice – and the killer whales prepared to attack – a humpback whale appeared.
 It rolled over onto its back, allowing the seal to lay on its stomach, protected.
 When the seal started to slip, the whale nudged it back onto its stomach (Howgego, 2016).

 Greg Lewis wanted to make a difference in the world and use his 80,000 hours (the average number of hours in our career) as effectively as possible (Firth, 2017).

 Lewis believes in effective altruism.
 His philosophy is to use science to understand and make decisions based on the positive effect he can have on the world.

 But when he explored the impact of his plans to become a doctor, he found that his potential was better realized if focused elsewhere.
 By working in the public health sector – where he could direct policy and have a far-reaching effect on a population’s wellbeing – and making charitable donations based on a better salary, he could help the most people.